Cadillac XTS: XTS Platinum concept

 General Motors exhibited a concept sedan called the XTS Platinum at the 2010 North American International Auto Show after privately unveiling the vehicle to automotive journalists on August 11, 2009.
 The concept was all-wheel drive and was powered by a 3.6 L V6 plug-in hybrid system estimated at 350 hp.
-Its interior was based on hand-cut-and-sewn materials and uses Organic Light Emitting Diode (OLED) displays in place of traditional gauges and screens.
+Its interior was based on hand-cut-and-sewn materials and uses OLED displays in place of traditional gauges and screens.
 A Platinum version of the production XTS went on sale in 2013.